 My Triangle – Dan Williamson

-/in My Triangle, New stories /by Tikka WilsonA step ladder was the first Coop purchase I made within days of arriving here, almost eight years ago.
+/in My Triangle /by Tikka WilsonA step ladder was the first Coop purchase I made within days of arriving here, almost eight years ago.
 Tim, the manager at the time, carried it to my car, which made such an impact because, at that time, kindness from strangers was almost shocking to me.
 Soon after, I became a proud member of this institution, the Cobargo Cooperative Society, community owned since 1901, and felt relief at the thought of never entering Bunnings again!
 Pretty much … Read more »

 My Triangle – Cheryl Davison